Pemphigus spyrothecae: Early characterization of the aphid "soldier"

-The aphid soldier exhibits its first distinguishing physical traits as a first larval instar, the phase following its complete maturation in the egg.
-There are two types of first instar larvae within galls: one type of larvae is thick-legged and attacks insects introduced into galls.
-Another type of larvae is normal-legged.
-Monomorphic first-instar larvae of Pemphigus dorocola attack moth larvae, a predator, when it is experimentally introduced to the gall.
+The aphid soldier exhibits its first distinguishing physical traits as a first-instar nymph, the phase following its complete maturation in the egg.
+There are two types of first instar nymphs within galls: one type of nymph is thick-legged and attacks insects introduced into galls.
+Another type of nymph is normal-legged.
+Monomorphic first-instar nymphs of Pemphigus dorocola attack moth larvae, a predator, when it is experimentally introduced to the gall.
 After observing a physical resemblance between these aphids and the thick-legged P. spyrothecae larvae, Aoki suggested that these insects also defended the gall.
-His prediction was confirmed, as he later observed a caste between normal-legged first-instar larvae as "reproductives-to-be" and the thick-legged larvae as defenders, or in his words, "soldiers".
+His prediction was confirmed, as he later observed a caste between normal-legged first-instar nymphs as "reproductives-to-be" and the thick-legged nymphs as defenders, or in his words, "soldiers".
 This was later deemed the first discovery of aphid soldiers from a locality outside of East Asia.
 These soldiers have different morphological states from other members of the species.
 First, the first-instar soldiers tend to be more aggressive.
 They also have thick hind legs and a stylet, which is used to attack invaders.